TaoStarlit/English/book/pronunciation.md

 waterbird, n+n, 1st syllable stressed

+# Wednesday: Chunking and Pausing
+## presentation or speech:
+slash at commas, before clauses, after the noun phrases that are emphased, dawn out the important verbs or adjectives, after be verbs

+## daily dialogues:
+different stressed have different meaning P37

+## adademic words  P30

+## poem

 # Tuesday: Words -- syllable, endings, stress
 ## word engding: past tense
 ### when -d when -t?